 - Sprinkle a pinch of salt and pepper over each egg.
 Distribute a mix of the chopped herbs among the four ramekins.

-- Set the ramekins right under the broiler and heat for 4 to 6 minutes, or until the eggs have set.
+- Set the ramekins right under the broiler and heat for about 6 minutes, or until the eggs have set.

 - Immediately top the eggs with the crumbled goat cheese, then let the eggs rest on the counter for a couple of minutes before serving.